hmemcpy/hmemcpy.com/source/_posts/2015-03-27-adding-a-custom-property-page-to-existing-project-types-in-visual-studio.md

 <!-- more -->

-But, when there's a will &ndash; there's a way.
+But, when there's a will - there's a way.
 TL;DR: Here's how to add a custom property page to a regular C# console application:

   1. Create an (empty) VSIX project
   2. Add a reference to the following assemblies: `Microsoft.VisualStudio.AppDesigner.dll` (located in the GAC), and `Microsoft.VisualStudio.ManagedInterfaces.dll` (from the Visual Studio SDK)